databricks/terraform-provider-databricks/docs/resources/job.md

 ### depends_on Configuration Block

-This block describes dependencies of a given task:
+This block describes upstream dependencies of a given task.
+For multiple upstream dependencies, use multiple blocks.

 * `task_key` - (Required) The name of the task this task depends on.
 * `outcome` - (Optional, string) Can only be specified on condition task dependencies.
 The outcome of the dependent task that must be met for this task to run.
 Possible values are `"true"` or `"false"`.